scoutmachine/web/CONTRIBUTING.md

 Create a .env file based on the .env.example file and add your API keys to the file.

+Please note that you need to take your FRC events API key and base64 encode it you can do so through many methods but a simple online encoder is available at [base64encode.org](https://www.base64encode.org/).

 ```dotenv
 # Required
 BLUE_ALLIANCE_API_KEY="XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"